translate/translate/docs/commands/posegment.rst

 posegment takes a Gettext PO or XLIFF file and segments the entries, generating a new file with revised and smaller translation units.

-This is useful for the creation of a file that can be used as a Translation Memory (e.g. when using :doc:`pootle/updatetm` to create translation memory for Pootle) as you should get better matching after you have exposed translated sentences that might occur elsewhere in your work.
+This is useful for the creation of a file that can be used as a Translation Memory (e.g. when using :ref:`pootle:updatetm` to create translation memory for Pootle) as you should get better matching after you have exposed translated sentences that might occur elsewhere in your work.

 Posegment won't do very advanced sentence boundary detection and alignment, but has customisations for the punctuation rules of several languages (Amharic, Afrikaans, Arabic, Armenian, Chinese, Greek, Japanese, Khmer, Oriya, Persian).
 For the purpose of increasing your TM (as described below), it is already very useful.
 Give it a try and help us to improve it even more for your language.